Cdelgado23/cdelgado23/README.md

 I am currently working at **Orquest**, specializing in Cloud and Infrastructure modernization.
 Software development is not only my job, but also a hobby, so I keep exploring whenever I have the chance.

-When I'm not coding, you'll find me lost playing the piano, in the pages of a good book, enjoying video games, or cuddling with my dogs.
+When I'm not coding, you'll find me lost playing the piano :musical_keyboard:, in the pages of a good book :books:, enjoying video games :video_game:, or cuddling with my dogs :dog2: :dog2: :dog2:.

 ## Learning about ...
 - Infrastructure as Code